 Some research firms have considered trying a DIY approach to qualitative research participant recruiting.
 What is not immediately obvious is the deep expertise involved in successfully recruiting for qualitative research studies.

-While it is understandable that companies may look to cut corners to get research completed either on time, or with a reduced budget, making the cuts to details in recruiting can have an exponential impact on the quality of insights gained.
+While it is understandable that companies may look to cut corners to get research completed either on time or with a reduced budget, making cuts to details in recruiting can have an exponential impact on the quality of insights gained.
 There are significant potential pitfalls that should be considered when considering a DIY approach to recruiting.

 Pitfall #1: Project Changes

-When moderators or insights teams take on the responsibility of the recruiting for a project it can often seem straightforward at the beginning.
+When moderators or insights teams take on the responsibility of recruiting for a project it can often seem straightforward at the beginning.
 The reality is that outside factors may lead to a change in timeline and other project logistics.
 For example, discovering the device being tested will not ship in time, a shift in a moderator’s schedule or even a nuance of how the study iterates can create the need to adjust scheduled meetings.
 The time involved in rescheduling vetted qualitative research participants can be hefty - oftentimes more time than the team has to spare.
 Occasionally, respondents are not available for the new dates or simply lack the flexibility to recommit and the need to find new recruits to replace already vetted and confirmed participants arise.
 It's important to find a robust team with systems in place to deal with any obstacles and respond in a quick, streamlined manner.